Veeam Backup Repositories

 - NFS File Share

-- Follow the requirements in the ExaGrid section of the Veeam Backup & Replication User Guide.
+- Make sure the repository is configured as described in the ExaGrid section of the Veeam Backup & Replication User Guide.

-- In the global.ini of SAP HANA, set the max_recovery_backint_channels parameter value to a number lower than the repository task slots.
+- In the global.ini settings of SAP HANA, you must set the max_recovery_backint_channels parameter value to a number lower than the number of repository task slots.
 ExaGrid recommends setting it to 1, and adjust gradually if needed.

 You can also use scale-out backup repositories that contain repositories supported by Veeam Backup & Replication.